OlenaBabko/OlenaBabko/README.md

 <p></p>
 <p>🌱 I’m currently learning Python and SQL.<br>
 And I also dive a little into cloud technologies thanks to Google Cloud Skills Boost.<br>
-With these skills, I want to start my journey as a Data Analyst or Data Engineer.
-Maybe one day I will become a real Data Scientist 🤞<br>
+With these skills, I want to start my journey as a Data Analyst or Data Engineer.<br> Maybe one day I will become a real Data Scientist 🤞<br>
 I am interested in AR/VR, Blockchain, Computer Vision, Machine Learning, Artificial Intelligence and so on!
 </p>